 Schedule appointments for any needed test or consultations with specialists.
 It is up to you to make these appointments and have the results sent to Dr Belsley’s office before coming in for your second appointment.
 You are welcome to have your tests performed close to your home or with the specialists that are typically used by your primary care physician.
 You are responsible however for ensuring that our office has these results.
 Our fax number is 212-523-8857

 You are encouraged to bring an adult member of your family.
 Dr. Belsley will review your test results.
 A surgery date will only be given if work-up is complete and the office is in receipt of all results and reports.
-The Bariatric Quiz will be given at this point to ensure that you understand the risks and benefits of your decision.
+The Bariatric Quiz will be given at this point to provide another opportunity to discuss the risks and benefits of your decision.

 Your Day of Surgery